 - Schengen visa fees

-- Double Registration for PhD at a South African and French institution (a “co-tutelle”
+- Registration for a PhD at a South African university

 - Applications from all academic disciplines will be considered.

-- No knowledge of French language required provided the student will be able to conduct research in English.Applications for partial grants based on a co-funding agreement will be favoured.
+- No knowledge of French language required, provided the student will be able to conduct research in English

 - Academic achievement